alexeyqian/minos/README.md

 ?? need reseserve some space (0x400) for elf header and program headers/section headers.
 ?? above statements are my guess, might wrong, need to confirm in future.
 ## Kernel Initialize Process
+- replace gdt from loader to kernel.
+- setup idt
+- setup clock handler
+- setup proc array for system tasks and user processes.
 ### Switch from Loader's GDT to Kernel's GDT

 ### Init IDT